phaustin/quantecon-example/book/docs/debugging.md

 (OK, sometimes we still do that...)

-But once you start writing larger programs you\'ll need a better system.
+But once you start writing larger programs you'll need a better system.

 Debugging tools for Python vary across platforms, IDEs and editors.

-Here we\'ll focus on Jupyter and leave you to explore other settings.
+Here we'll focus on Jupyter and leave you to explore other settings.

-We\'ll need the following imports
+We'll need the following imports

 ```{code-cell} ipython3
 :tags: [remove-output]